lebedec/botox-di/README.md

 ### Usage

+Could we try it in the next project?

-Now is better than never.
+> Now is better than never.

 Botox doesn’t require any change in code behavior it can be applied to legacy code as a refactoring.